-2021A Bonds - Par Call (i.e. Optional Redemption on or after September 1, 2031).
-The 2021A Bonds maturing on or after September 1, 2032 are subject to redemption prior to maturity at any time on or after September 1, 2031, as a whole or in part (and if in part, in such order of maturity as directed by the City and within a maturity by lot), at the option of the Authority as directed by the City, at par, plus accrued interest to the date of redemption.
+2021A Bonds.
+The 2021A Bonds maturing on or before May 1, 2031, are not subject to optional redemption.
+The 2021A Bonds maturing on or after May 1, 2032 are subject to redemption prior to maturity at the option of the City, on and after May 1, 2031, either as a whole at any time or in part, in integral multiples of \$5,000, at any time and from time to time (and, if in part, in such order of maturity as the City may direct, and within a maturity by lot or by such other method as the Fiscal Agent determines to be fair and reasonable), in each case upon payment of the principal amount of the 2021A Bonds to be redeemed, plus interest accrued thereon to the date fixed for redemption.